Altinity/antalya-examples/docs/concepts.md

 ## Overview

-Antalya is an extended version of ClickHouse that offers all existing capabilities plus additional features that allow Antalya clusters to use Iceberg as shared storage.
+Project Antalya is an extended version of ClickHouse that offers all existing capabilities plus additional features that allow Antalya clusters to use Iceberg as shared storage.
 The following diagram shows the main parts of an Antalya installation.

 ![Antalya Reference Architecture](images/Antalya-Reference-Architecture-2025-02-17.png)